A Pseudo-Polynomial Algorithm for Mean Payoff Stochastic Games with Perfect Information and Few Random Positions

 Given a BWR-game $\cG = (G, p, r)$, let us compute $m(v)=\bar M[r](v)$ for all $v \in V$.
 The algorithm proceeds in phases.
 In each phase we iteratively change the potentials such that either the range of $m$ is reduced by a factor of 3/4, or we discover a contra-ergodic partition.
 The starting local reward function in the next phase is obtained by transforming the initial rewards by the potential function obtained in the current phase.
 Once the range becomes small enough we stop repeating these phases, which allows us to conclude that the game is ergodic.

 Now we describe informally the steps in one phase.
-The general step of a phase, called {\it pumping}, consists of reducing all potentials of the positions with $m$-values in the upper half of the range by the same constant $\delta$.
+The general step of a phase, called {\it pumping}, consists of reducing all potentials of the positions with $m$-values in the upper half of the range by the same constant $\delta$; we say in this case that those positions are {\it pumped}.
 It will be not difficult to show that the $m$-values of all positions in this upper half can only decrease and by at most $\gd$, while the $m$-values of all other positions can only increase and also by at most $\gd$.
 In each step we will choose $\gd$ as the largest constant such that no $m$-value leaves the middle half (that is, second and third quarter) of the range.
 It can happen that $\gd=+\infty$; in this case, we can construct a contra-ergodic decomposition proving that the game is non-ergodic.